ITU-BDSA23-GROUP4/Chirp/docs/Report.md

 We haven't create a whole domain model, since our application is quite detailed, but in the next section you'll se package diagrams and a detailed onion architecture diagram, which shows how our application communicates between classes.
 The application that we've build is what we call a Twitter-clone.
 It has similar features to Twitter but isn't as advanced.
 We had project requirements that guided our way through this project, some of them were these: implement the onion architecture, the user should be able to read cheeps, the user should be able to write a cheep, the user should be able to read their claims, the user should be able to see the cheeps only from them self and those their following, and so on.
 This will be made more clear further down.

+We did use ASP.NET identity because it's a part of our B2C from Azure.
+We're using this to get the users information when application is running, that is to get their claims like name or id.

 ## Architecture — In the small